Jay2645/IslandGenerator/README.md

 This is a port of [the JavaScript code](https://github.com/amitp/mapgen2) of [Red Blob Games' *Polygonal Map Generation for Games*](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/).
 This port is written in C++ and designed to work in Unreal Engine 4 using the Unreal Engine 4 "Plugin" system.
 This port works fully with games written in C++ as well as games that use Unreal Engine 4's "Blueprint" system.

-This version is designed to be a fairly barebones port; if you need extra features, [I've created a downstream fork](https://github.com/Jay2645/IslandGenerator) which supports things like procedural river names.
+This version is the downstream port with some extra features.
+If you want the original without much in the way of extra fluff, [see the upstream fork.](https://github.com/Jay2645/IslandGenerator)

 # Installation